castai/terraform-provider-castai/docs/resources/rebalancing_schedule.md

 Optional:

 - `ignore_problem_prevented_drain_pods` (Boolean) Pods annotated with rebalancing.cast.ai/prevented-drain=true will not prevent the Rebalancer from deleting a node on which they run.
-WARNING: When true, such pods may be evicted without being fully drained.

 <a id="nestedblock--launch_configuration--drain_failure_config"></a>